 Paradox Space has fallen, consumed by a black hole large enough to contain a multiverse.
 No longer must our heroes toil in the service of the "alpha timeline."
 The Prince and his Seers seek to preserve the Canon-That-Was at great personal and narrative cost.
 But inside the black hole, those who the paradox once discarded seek to claw back to relevance and escape to the Fanontinuum, a new fabric of story and space woven by the hands of new narrators, thousands of voices that fill the vacuum left by the death of the author.

 This is not Homestuck.
 But it is not not Homestuck.
 This is Homestuck^2: Beyond Canon, an officially commissioned sequel to the cult webcomic Homestuck by Andrew Hussie.
 It began on October 25, 2019.

 Andrew Hussie has stated that this comic — like the Epilogues on which it follows up — is intended to explore various ideas and themes about the very concept of "canon" itself, blurring the lines between Fanon and canon, and should be treated as a separate-but-connected entity to the original Homestuck.
 Or not, depending on if you want to.
-Hussie himself is directly involved in the project, producing a general outline of the story; however, much of the actual writing is to be done by a series of other writers.
+Hussie himself was directly involved in the project at the start, producing a general outline of the story; however, much of the actual writing is to be done by a series of other writers.